 Five years in the making.
 One year of planning.
 13 days of stories and adventures on one remarkable journey.

 Below is a small selection of what we experienced together, and a few snippets I published along the way (live to Instagram).Read More

-I spent even more time sharing on Instagram in 2015.
-More than 20 countries were featured out of hundreds of images I shot and shared from around the world.
-So as 2015 turns to 2016, I thought it would be a good idea to look back and see what the cream of the crop (at least decided by good, old-fashioned "likes") rose to the top.
+I spent even more time sharing on Instagram in 2016 than in years past, with images coming from Myanmar, Iran, Canada, USA, and Thailand.
+As we step into 2017, I thought it would be a good idea to look back and see the cream of the crop (at least decided by good, old-fashioned "likes") that rose to the top.